-Tim Lahey is an HIV and infectious diseases doctor, the chair of clinical ethics committee at Dartmouth-Hitchcock Medical Center, and a clinical immunologist with a focus on HIV transmission and tuberculosis vaccines.
+Tim Lahey is an HIV and infectious diseases doctor, health educator, the chair of clinical ethics committee at Dartmouth-Hitchcock Medical Center, and a clinical immunologist with a focus on HIV transmission and tuberculosis vaccines.

 Tim studied at Georgetown University, Duke University School of Medicine, and Harvard Medical School and completed clinical and research training at LDS Hospital and the University of Utah, Beth Israel Deaconess Medical Center, and the Massachusetts General Hospital including the Partners AIDS Research Center.

 Tim is Director of Education at The Dartmouth Institute for Health Policy & Clinical Practice.
 At Dartmouth's Geisel School of Medicine, Tim directs the second year course SBM Infectious Diseases, the fourth year course Advanced Medical Sciences, co-directs the ethics and humanities theme, and runs the Clinical Infectious Diseases Elective.
 He helps lead the Albert Schweitzer Fellowship and was the 2015-2016 chair of the Geisel Academy of Master Educators.

 Tim's teaching honors include the Clinical Science Teaching Award in 2010, Distinguished Lecturer 2011, Almy Professor's Award for Excellence in Teaching 2011, Gold Humanism Scholar 2012, and selection as graduation farewell speaker every year from 2009 to 2015.

 Safety and immunogenicity of an inactivated whole cell tuberculosis vaccine booster in adults primed with BCG: A randomized, controlled trial of DAR-901.